materialsvirtuallab/nano106/lectures/handouts/Handout 1 - Linear Algebra and Lattice Computations.md

 \mathbf{p}^Tg\mathbf{q}
 \\]

-## Distance in crystal coordinates
+## Distance between points and length of vector in crystal coordinates

 For two points defined by $\mathbf{p}$ and $\mathbf{q}$ in crystal coordinates,